jpbruyere/Crow/README.md

 	- Monodevelop addin
 	- improve inline delegates to handle all conversion and graphic tree parsing with directory navigation syntax
 	- Make an easyly compilable example of complete application (3d mesh editor for example)
+	- inlined SVG with binding and c# scripting for animation
+	- simplified Image subElement.